zinnt0/py-feed-animals/README.md

 * `print_name` - should print name in the following format: `Hello, I'm {name}`
 * `feed` - should print `Eating {appetite} food points...`, set `is_hungry` to `False` and return number of eaten food points if animal is hungry.
-Otherwise, it should return 0.
+Otherwise, it should return 0 and print nothing.

 Example:
 ```python